AML GP60 electronics / DCC install

 3,2,1 servo 4

-(I will add a formal table here eventually, only for the servos, perhaps for uncouplers, or if there is a high current output for a smoke unit on J4
+(I may add a formal table here eventually, only for the servos, perhaps used for uncouplers, or if there is a high current output for a smoke unit on J4

 GP60 motherboard other connectors